 Different life stages - as well as the unexpected, such as coronavirus - can trigger the need for different financial requirements, and we at NFU Mutual can support you with expert financial advice throughout your journey.
 Having a conversation with a trusted expert can help you feel confident about your decisions and avoid making costly mistakes.

 Buying a house and starting a family

 Buying your first home can feel like a daunting entry into the world of finance; one of mortgages and interest rates to get your head around.

-Unexpected events and uncertain times, such as everyone is now facing, can also concentrate your mind on what’s really important.
-An NFU Mutual customer survey showed that nearly one quarter (24%) of customers with life cover are reviewing or thinking about reviewing their cover as a result of coronavirus, while 16% had actively reviewed their policy.
+Unexpected events and uncertain times, such as the coronavirus pandemic, can also concentrate your mind on what’s really important.
+An NFU Mutual customer survey showed that nearly one quarter (24%) of customers with life cover either have reviewed or are thinking of reviewing their cover as a result of coronavirus.

 Making your money work as hard as possible

 Money can be tight when you’re paying a mortgage, while also contending with the costs of raising small children, such as nursery bills.